AnyThony/Uni.js/README.md

-# Fuse
+# uni

-Fuse is a lightweight Javascript framework for building UI
+uni is a lightweight Javascript framework for building UI

 - Hierarchy state management
 - Components
-- In-line scripting, the fuse way
+- In-line scripting, the uni way

 # Details

-Fuse utilizes it's own in-line scripting that runs in the context of corresponding DOM elements:
+uni utilizes it's own in-line scripting that runs in the context of corresponding DOM elements:

 ```js
 <div id="container">